-1. Multicultural Awareness: Student demonstrates an understanding of diversity which includes racial, ethnic, and cultural heritages; socioeconomic status; age; gender; sexual orientation; and religious and spiritual beliefs, as well as physical, emotional, and mental abilities.

-Theories and Models: Student demonstrates knowledge and skills in applying theories and models of multicultural counseling, cultural identity development, social justice and advocacy.
-Strategies: Student demonstrates knowledge and skills for identifying and eliminating barriers, prejudices, and processes of intentional and unintentional oppression and discrimination that affects client treatment options and opportunities.

-4. Multicultural Counseling Competencies: Student demonstrates knowledge of the help seeking behaviors of diverse clients and seeks to gain cultural knowledge.
-Counselor engages in critical self-reflection concerning multiculturalism.

-5. Impact: Student understands the impact of heritage, attitudes, beliefs, understandings, and acculturative experiences on an individual's views of others.
+- 1. Multicultural Awareness: Student demonstrates an understanding of diversity which includes racial, ethnic, and cultural heritages; socioeconomic status; age; gender; sexual orientation; and religious and spiritual beliefs, as well as physical, emotional, and mental abilities. - 2.
+Theories and Models: Student demonstrates knowledge and skills in applying theories and models of multicultural counseling, cultural identity development, social justice and advocacy. - 3.
+Strategies: Student demonstrates knowledge and skills for identifying and eliminating barriers, prejudices, and processes of intentional and unintentional oppression and discrimination that affects client treatment options and opportunities. - 4.
+Multicultural Counseling Competencies: Student demonstrates knowledge of the help seeking behaviors of diverse clients and seeks to gain cultural knowledge.
+Counselor engages in critical self-reflection concerning multiculturalism. - 5.
+Impact: Student understands the impact of heritage, attitudes, beliefs, understandings, and acculturative experiences on an individual's views of others.
 Student understands the effects of power and privilege for counselors and clients.

 A mean score was calculated for each area of the rubric.
-Students scored between 3.00 and 3.61 in each area, indicating that they met criteria within the proficient range, demonstrating basic, entry-level knowledge.
-These scores reflect an increase in student knowledge compared to the previous year, specifically with Impact which increased its mean score from 3.2 to 3.61.
+All students scored an average of 3.0 in all 5 areas.
+We saw a decrease in scores in the following areas compared to our 2022-2023 means: Multicultural awareness, Strategies, and Impact.
+To help increase our scores moving forward, faculty have discussed including more guest speakers to focus on impact and awareness as well as include a discussion prompt focusing specifically on strategies to identify and eliminate barriers, prejudices, and processes of intentional and unintentional oppression and discrimination which impact our clients.